aTibrewala/vidly/README.md

-Vidly is a movie rental shop being developed in React.js.
+Vidly is a movie rental site being developed in MERN stack.